Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Leading ultraviolet singularities and UV regularized diagrams

 \subsection{UV regulated two-loop corrections}

-Let us now substitute the ultraviolet decompositions of Eqs.~\eqref{eq:F3_UV-reg-diag},~\eqref{eq:F4UV-reg.-Diag} and ~\eqref{eq:F5UV-reg.-Diag} for the $F_3$, $F_4$ and $F_5$ vertices to the ultraviolet singular two-loop diagrams ($\Pcal_{15}, \Pcal_{42}, \Pcal_{33}^{\rm I}$) of no-CT solutions.
+Let us now substitute the ultraviolet decompositions of Eqs.~\eqref{eq:F3_UV-reg-diag},~\eqref{eq:F4UV-reg.-Diag} and ~\eqref{eq:F5UV-reg.-Diag} for the $F_3$, $F_4$ and $F_5$ vertices into the ultraviolet singular two-loop diagrams ($\Pcal_{15}, \Pcal_{42}, \Pcal_{33}^{\rm (I)}$) of the no-CT solutions.
 The two-loop no-CT correction to the power spectrum,